 Do I need to buy a bassinet?

-This depends on your stroller.
 If you choose a stroller like the City Mini 2, City Mini GT2, City Elite 2, City Tour 2, and the Summit X3, these all have near-flat seat reclines, which mean they are suitable from birth, so you don’t need a bassinet.
-However, you can purchase a bassinet to use with them.
+However, you can purchase a bassinet to use with them if you prefer.

-The Premier and Select stroller seats are suitable for newborn due to the straight back.
-But as they are not lie flat as other strollers many choose to purchase a bassinet to use for the first six months.
+The City Select 2 stroller seat is considered suitable for newborn, due to the straight back.
+However, as it does not lie flat, many choose to purchase a bassinet to use for the first six months.
 The seat on the City Sights is approved for only 3+ months, so a bassinet or capsule is needed for your newborn.

-The big advantage of having a bassinet is if your child is asleep in your stroller, you can just lift the bassinet out and take your child wherever, without disturbing their sleep.
+One of the big advantages of having a bassinet is that if your child is asleep in your stroller, you can just lift the bassinet out and take your child wherever, without disturbing their sleep.
 The other key advantage is that it allows your baby to see you, and you to see your baby, as the bassinet will face you.